DataDog/datadog-agent/Dockerfiles/agent/README.md

 Make sure you have the correct RBAC in place.
 You can use the files in manifest/rbac that contain the minimal requirements to collect events and perform the leader election.
 `kubectl create -f manifest/rbac`

+The manifests has the `KUBERNETES` environment variable enabled, which will enable the event collection and the API server check described here.
 If you want the event collection to be resilient, you can create a ConfigMap `datadogtoken` that agents will use to save and share a state reflecting which events where pulled last.
 To create such a ConfigMap, you can use the following command:
 `kubectl create -f manifest/datadog_configmap.yaml`